 Europe is dominating the list of blocked websites, with the UK blocking new sites all the time, while the USA and Canada still remain block-free.
 Nevertheless, the logic is simple and it’s easy to deduce that the more websites get blocked, the more people will be using VPNs to access those websites, and that leads to less revenue for pirate sites.

-While software like VPNs and TOR help you access your favorite pirate sites, you are actually not doing them a favor by visiting from a VPN.
-Who you are really helping is yourself, and when the consequences are fines and jail… use a VPN that’s safe for torrenting:
+While software like VPNs and TOR help you access your favorite pirate sites, you are actually not doing them a favor by visiting from a

 [affilioProvider max=”2″ top=”n” cat=’torrenting’]